Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: Introduction

+\IEEEPARstart{I}{n} June 2023, the International Telecommunication Union (ITU) approved the main framework and objectives for sixth-generation (6G) cellular networks \cite{ITU2030}.
+Six foundational usage scenarios for 6G have been identified: immersive communication, hyper-reliable low-latency communication, massive communication, ubiquitous connectivity, integrated AI and communication, and combined sensing and communication.
+Meeting these scenarios mandates advancements in 6G's peak data rate, user experience, coverage, sustainability, and more.
+In response these requirements, several new radio interface techniques, such as reconfigurable intelligent surfaces (RISs) \cite{9140329,9530717} and AI \cite{8663966,9040202}, are emerging.
+RISs, with their myriad controllable elements, reshape the propagation environment by tweaking each element's electromagnetic response (like phase, amplitude, and polarization \cite{9464298}) rather than merely adapting.
+This opens up new optimization paths for wireless systems, vital for achieving 6G's objectives.

+However, these benefits manifest only with meticulous design of RIS element responses.
+Base station (BS) beamforming also demands careful design.
+Both passive and active beamforming designs \cite{8647620} depend on downlink channel state information (CSI).
+In time-division duplexing, channel reciprocity is used for CSI, but frequency-division duplexing (FDD) systems, more common in cellular networks, do not have this advantage.
+In FDD, the BS sends pilot symbols, allowing user equipment (UE) to estimate CSI, which is then communicated back to the BS.
+With the integration of RIS, 5G new radio (NR) systems using massive multiple-input multiple-output (MIMO) technology \cite{6798744} grapple with increased feedback overhead.
+For instance, in a scenario shown in Fig. \ref{systemModel1} where the direct BS-UE link is obstructed but an indirect BS-RIS-UE link exists, feedback overhead rises significantly, emphasizing the need for an efficient feedback system for RIS-supported communication.
-One well-known and promising technique is compressive sensing (CS) theory via exploiting the CSI sparsity in certain domains \cite{8284057}.
-In \cite{6214417}, the sparsity in the spatial-frequency domain due to the short distance between antennas is exploited to compress CSI and reduce the feedback overhead.
-In \cite{6816089}, a distributed compressive downlink channel estimation and feedback scheme uses the hidden joint sparsity structure of CSI resulting from shared local scatterers.

-Although existing CS-based methods can greatly reduce the feedback overhead, two main problems remain.
-The reconstruction based on the compressed CSI at the BS can be regarded as an optimization problem that is solved by iterative algorithms, which demand substantial time and computing sources.
-By contrast, during the reconstruction phase, the correlation of CSI to the nearby UE is usually ignored.
+Within the context of CSI feedback, one well-known promising technique is compressive sensing (CS) theory, which exploits the CSI sparsity in certain domains \cite{8284057}.
+In \cite{6214417}, the spatial-frequency domain's sparsity, resulting from the short distance between antennas, is used to compress CSI and reduce feedback overhead.
+A novel CS-based feedback algorithm, based on the sparsity of the cascaded BS-RIS-UE channel, is proposed in \cite{9497113}.
+While existing CS-based methods significantly reduce feedback overhead \cite{7174558}, the two main challenges persist.
+Firstly, the reconstruction from the compressed CSI at the BS is viewed as an optimization problem addressed by iterative algorithms, consuming considerable time and computational resources.
+Secondly, the existing methods exploits only sparsity but neglect the environment knowledge.